 - Very young or advanced age

-TB risk is higher for people who live in or travel to countries that have high rates of tuberculosis, such as:
+The risk of contracting tuberculosis is higher for people who live in or travel to countries that have high rates of tuberculosis and drug-resistant tuberculosis, such as:

 - Sub-Saharan Africa